11 pop culture phenoms we said goodbye to in 2018

 Netflix’s reluctance to cancel shows

 The streamer with the reported $13 billion budget used to be famous for never canceling its shows.
-Weird werewolf curio Hemlock Grove stuck around for three whole seasons and nobody watched that thing.
+Weird werewolf curio Hemlock Grove stuck around for three whole seasons even though nobody watched that show whatsoever.
 In 2018, though, Netflix had a change of heart.

 Suddenly, in 2018, sturdy performers began to look super expendable.
 It got rid of quirky female-driven shows like Unbreakable Kimmy Schmidt and Lady Dynamite, along with the The Break with Michelle Wolf and Emmy-nominated American Vandal.
 It cut two Chuck Lorre shows (Disjointed and The Good Cop) soon after each premiered.
 Then there’s Netflix’s Marvel shows.
 First, the streamer cut its most underperforming Marvel property, Iron Fist and then the more buzzy Luke Cage.
 By the time it axed its most venerable Marvel series, Daredevil, many suspected Netflix was clearing the path for Marvel parent company Disney’s 2019 streaming service, Disney+.
 Though Jessica Jones and The Punisher are still thriving on Netflix (for now), there’s been speculation that they will likely end next year, signaling the end of the Netflix/Marvel collaboration.
 Although Netflix hasn’t had any trouble luring top talent to its original programming roster recently, that trend could change if creators don’t think their series will have room to grow.